DeForestt/aflat/Docs.md

 - Keep in mind that when calling function pointer that are a part of a class, the first parameter is the pointer to the object.
 The function can be created with a veriable named my or self.

-## Including modules
+## Working with header files
-Much like in c or c++, aflat modules are made up of header and source files.
-The header file contains the function and class definitions.
+Much like in c or c++, aflat supports a header and source file interface; The header file contains the function and class definitions.
 The source file contains the implementation of the functions and classes.
 Header files should have the extension '.gs' and source files should have the extension '.af'.

 Modules from the aflat standard library are included with the following syntax:
 ```c